Via Annia

+History

 This road was built in the second half of the second century BCE by a magistrate who belonged to the gens Annia, either Titus Annius Luscus, consul in 153 BCE, who led the second column of soldiers to the colony of Aquileia or Titus Annius Rufus, praetor in 131 BCE.
 Besides the chronologic discrepancy, attributing the construction of the road to one or the other informs what conjecture is chosen for its southern end, Bononia (modern Bologna) for the former or Atria (modern Adria) for the latter.
 The second hypothesis maintains that the road was an extension of the Via Popilia (which connected Ariminum (modern Rimini) to Atria, linking it to Aquileia via Patavium and Altinum.
 This conjecture is based on archaeological traces and the Agna toponym.
 However, the Atria-to-Patavium tract is not mentioned in the 3rd and 4th century Roman itineraries, perhaps because its importance was a secondary one.
 Three itineraries indicate the staging posts (mansiones, plural of mansio) between Patavium and Aquileia.
-After Patavium the road reached the mansio of Ad Duodecimum, which has been identified with Sambruson (in the municipality of Dolo) and then followed the mainland coast of the Lagoon of Venice with the mansiones of Ad Duodecimum, Ad Portum and Ad Nonum.
+After Patavium the road reached the mansio of Ad Duodecimum, which has been identified with Sambruson del Dolo and then followed the mainland coast of the Lagoon of Venice with the mansiones of Ad Duodecimum, Ad Portum and Ad Nonum.

 The road then reached the port town of Altinum, where there was a branch of the Via Claudia Augusta, which crossed the Alps and reached the limes on the River Danube in southern Germany.
 It then continued in parallel with the coastline and passed through Iulia Concordia where it intersected the Via Postumia.
 The Itinerarium Burdigalense indicated two staging posts after this town, mutatio Apicilia and Ad Undecimu.
 Some military milestones with inscriptions which referred to the Via Annia have been found along this tract.
 The Road ended at Aquileia, which originated as a fortress town to defend northern Italy from invasions from the northeast and the east. and developed into a trading town with an important fluvial port and which connected eastern Venetia with Istria, Iulia Emona (modern Ljubljana) and Noricum.